jalowe13/TheOneSDL/README.md

 # TheOneSDL
-Game Engine created with C++ and SDL2
+ The One created with C++ and SDL

-Future action adventure game
+ Jacob Lowe

  Build Options
  Build with CMake

+Run TheOne.exe in TheOneSDL folder

+Tileset Game Engine made with SDL2 and C++